vaibhav999garg/Shopping-site/README.md

-gJust pull and run the following as it is :
+Just pull and run the following as it is :

 npm init